When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration

 \subsection{Key Findings}

-\textbf{Incentive Misalignment as a Systemic Driver for Overreliance on AI Advice.} Our primary theoretical contribution lies in identifying a previously overlooked structural cause for systematic overreliance that we uncover by analyzing the framework established by \citet{bansal2021most} under the lens of overreliance: the misalignment of incentives in AI-assisted decision-making.
-While existing research has focused extensively on cognitive factors such as trust and confidence calibration \citep{Kahr2024, ma2024you}, as well as mental models \citep{bansal2019beyond, van_den_bosch_design_2025}, our analysis reveals that the challenge may be more fundamental, rooted in the economic incentive structures of human-AI collaboration design.
-The presented theoretical framework formalizes this observation, revealing that rational decision-makers face a systematic bias toward AI reliance because they bear cognitive effort costs while receiving identical rewards regardless of their decision process.
-This fundamentally reframes overreliance from a cognitive limitation into a rational response to misaligned incentive mechanisms, i.e., humans are responding rationally to environments that systematically undervalue independent effort relative to its true benefit for decision quality.
+Our primary theoretical contribution lies in identifying a previously overlooked structural cause for systematic overreliance by analyzing the framework established by \citet{bansal2021most}: the misalignment of incentives in AI-assisted decision-making.
+While existing research has focused extensively on cognitive factors such as trust and confidence calibration \citep{Kahr2024, ma2024you} as well as mental models \citep{bansal2019beyond, van_den_bosch_design_2025, holstein2025development}, our analysis reveals that the challenge may also be rooted in the economic incentive structures of human-AI collaboration design, positioning incentive misalignment as an additional, complementing driver of overreliance alongside existing cognitive factors \citep{bertrand2022cognitive, spitzer2025human}.

-This represents a paradigm shift for human-AI collaboration research, suggesting that \textit{existing approaches may be treating symptoms rather than the underlying cause for overreliance on AI advice}.
-If the fundamental incentive structure encourages overreliance, cognitive interventions alone may be insufficient to achieve appropriate reliance.
-We hope to shift attention from ``fixing'' human decision-makers to designing systems and incentives that naturally promote effective collaboration.

-\textbf{Empirical Validation of Alternative Incentive Designs.} To test the empirical implications of our theoretical framework, we designed an experiment that addressed the identified misalignment of incentives.
-Our baseline condition replicates traditional human-AI collaboration designs, where participants are compensated for correct decisions regardless of whether they rely on AI advice or solve problems independently.
-To counteract overreliance, we introduced two alternative incentive mechanisms that provide additional bonuses for independent classification.
-First, static bonuses incentivize independent effort across all instances, while dynamic bonuses target instances where AI confidence is low and human judgment is expected to be most valuable.